tagmus-software/clean-arc/README.md

 docker compose up
 ```

+!!!Remember in case of using docker every command should be executed inside the container!!!

 ## Logging

 In case you need to visualize better your terminal output if you're using Pino as your logging tool just install [pino-pretty](https://github.com/pinojs/pino-pretty) with the following command: